 Also, if your fingers are hurting, drink some water as it can alleviate joint pain.
 If they’re stinging, try to be happy about it as it means your calluses are developing!

 Now you know the routine, it’s important to plan in when you’re going to do them.
 We recommend daily of course, or at the very least every other day if you really can’t commit to daily.
-There has been a evidence to show that practising regularly, for small amounts of time is more effective than practising for long bursts, infrequently.
+There is evidence to show that practicing regularly, for small amounts of time is more effective than long bursts, infrequently.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.